holidayextras/holidayextras.github.com/_posts/2015-07-14-qconn-new-york-part-1.md

 ### Microservices and the art of taming the Dependency Hell Monsters
 #### Michael Bryzek

+Kev: We're doing a lot of this stuff in parts of the business, we need to be sure this continues to proliferate and permeate all facets of the web team.
+It's "general practice" in open source for  reason.

 Works for Gilt, "American ASOS" with a big dev culture similar to Etsy.